eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Cons:**

-- **Visibility:** auth for Git repos is generally repo-wide, so the finer-grained visibility policies of apps like Notion are harder to implement.
+- **Permissions:** auth for Git repos is generally repo-wide, so the finer-grained visibility policies of apps like Notion are harder to implement.

+- **Change Visibility:** if changes are stored in Git, rather than in a database, it is harder to surface them to the app level.

 - two-app failure modes:
   - if one app is used to write, and another to view, the latter tends to be